grigorovich-sergey/sandbox/script-quantum-talk.md

 This analogy explains a lot about quantum computing industry, which today looks much more like **fusion than fission**.

 There are hardware companies, software companies, major technology corporations, national laboratories and startups.
-People have genuine industry careers in quantum computing.
+People have careers in quantum computing.

 But we should look carefully at what they are actually doing.
 ***
 A large part of the work is still quantum-facing: building better processors, designing control electronics, improving fabrication, developing error correction, designing quantum algorithms, benchmarking quantum against classical methods, and estimating the resources future fault-tolerant machines would require.

-The labour-market data gives us a particularly clear picture of this.

-So even when the employer is IBM, Google, Quantinuum, a startup, rather than a university, much of the work still include **frontier research and engineering**.
+So even outside of academia, at IBM, Google, Quantinuum, much of the work still include **frontier research and engineering**.

 Yes, we do have small groups studying finance, pharmaceuticals, logistics and other applications.
-But these groups are trying to discover whether quantum computing can eventually provide useful advantage in future - not operating established quantum solutions.
+But these groups are trying to discover whether quantum computing can eventually provide useful advantage in future - they not operating established quantum solutions.

 That distinction matters if somebody is considering quantum as a career.
 ***
 Today, entering quantum computing usually means entering the business of **building and improving the new technology itself**.

-And this naturally favours people with strong foundations in physics, electrical engineering, mathematics, computer science, chemistry and related research disciplines.
+And this naturally favours people with strong foundations in physics, electrical engineering, mathematics, and computer science.

 ## [Slide change 21]